particle-iot/particle-usb/README.md

 A library to access Particle USB devices.

-*Note:* This library requires Paticle firmware 0.8.0 or later.
+*Note:* This library requires Particle firmware 0.8.0 or later.